How to Schedule Your First In-Person Visit at Piedmont Correctional

 Your first visit can feel overwhelming, but Piedmont Correctional keeps it simple: get approved, schedule your appointment, then confirm the day before.

 Trying to decide how to stay connected with someone at Piedmont Correctional?
 NCDAC offers two options: in-person visits and video visits.
-Both work well, but they have different scheduling requirements — and video visits need some basic tech setup.
+Both work well, but they have different scheduling requirements â and video visits need some basic tech setup.

 If your loved one at Piedmont Correctional is on administrative segregation, disciplinary segregation, or control status, visits change in two major ways: they become non-contact, and you'll need to schedule them in advance.
-Don't expect a standard contact visit in the regular visiting room — these statuses restrict visits to non-contact only, by appointment.
+Don't expect a standard contact visit in the regular visiting room â these statuses restrict visits to non-contact only, by appointment.

-In-person visits are by appointment only, so contact the facility directly to schedule and confirm your visit.
-Before you try to schedule, make sure you’re on the incarcerated person’s approved visitor list by following the visitor application process they provide.
+In-person visits are by appointment only, so you must contact the facility to schedule and confirm.
+Before you call, make sure you are on the offenderâs approved visitor list.